Axual/terraform-provider-axual/readme.md

 1. Application access grant
 2. Application principal
 3. Application
-4. Stream Config
+4. Topic Config
-5. Stream
+5. Topic
 6. Group
 7. User
 ### Milestone 1 Features
 - Added support for Tenant, User, Group
 - Added support for Application, ApplicationPrincipal
-- Added support for Stream, StreamConfig
+- Added support for Topic, TopicConfig
-- Stream key type and value type has to be String/Binary/JSON/XML Stream retention_policy has to be string “compact” or “delete’
+- Topic key type and value type has to be String/Binary/JSON/XML Topic retention_policy has to be string “compact” or “delete’

 ### Milestone 2 Features
 - Added support for Environment